CyberMonitor/orquestra-docs/v1/content/tutorials/simulate-h2-with-vqe.md

 ---
 title: "Simulate H₂ with VQE"
-summary: Calculate the equilibrium bond length of H₂ with a variational quantum eigensolver
+summary: Calculate the equilibrium bond length of H₂ with a variational quantum eigensolver.
 weight: 2
 ---